mohamed-alalwan/orient-event-organizer/README.md

 # Project Usage
 To use this project and make work for own usage, you need to do few things:
   1. Modify your own Database Connection String in the config/db_connect.php file.
-  2. Modify the PHPMailer email and credentials in the reservationConfirm.php file (sendEmail Function) according to your needs.
+  2. Modify the PHPMailer email and credentials in the reservationConfirm.php file (sendEmail Function).

+# Deployment
+I have deployed this site using <a href="infinityfree.net">infinityfree.net</a>, by uploading the files there directly.

 # Developed By